sc-idevops/stevset/README.md

 # ZSH
 I chose the Z shell for its extensive expansion and bonus features compared to the default bash shell.

+# Emacs
+My exploration of emacs begins with spacemacs, combining the power of both vim and emacs together!
+It's extensive set of plugins are self contained and updating to make life easy.
+Conveniently it has both a GUI and terminal version, but I'm still working on copy/paste!

 ## Plugin Managers
 ### Vundle